Cathedral of Saint Peter (Kansas City, Kansas): History

+The parish constructed a rectory in 1917.
+Due to the rapid growth of the parish, construction began on a new church building in 1925.
+The first mass was celebrated in the new St. Peter Church on August 1, 1927, and it was dedicated on September 5, 1927.
+By 1937, the school enrollment had risen to 350.

-On May 10, 1947, the See City was transferred from Leavenworth, Kansas to Kansas City by Pope Pius XII.
+On May 10, 1947, Pope Pius XII suppressed the Diocese of Leavenworth and erected the Diocese of Kansas City in its place.
 Bishop George Donnelly consecrated St. Peter's as a cathedral in 1948.
-Twelve gold crosses that represent the Twelve Apostles were placed between the Stations of the Cross.
-A portable Bishop's throne was placed in the sanctuary.
+Twelve gold crosses that represent the twelve apostles were placed between the Stations of the Cross.
+A portable cathedral was placed in the sanctuary.
+That same year, a fire destroyed the St. Peter School.
+This event prompted the parish to build a new, safer school.

-A parish center was built in 1992, and the interior of the cathedral was renovated in 1998.
-From October 6, 2006, to October 8, 2007, the parish observed its centennial.
-A statue of St. Joseph the Worker was placed in the Centennial Courtyard and a time capsule, to be opened in 2057, was buried nearby.

-Parochial School

-St. Peter's School opened in the fall of 1908 with 95 elementary and 10 high school students.
-The combination church and school building became too small and a new structure was built in 1912.
-The school had 430 students by 1937.
-A fire destroyed the building in 1943.
-A new and larger building was dedicated on October 23, 1955.
-As the population shifted from the city to the suburbs the enrollment in the school started to decline.
-In 2006 there were only 110 students enrolled at St. Peter's.
+Pius XII in August 1952 elevated the Diocese of Kansas City to the Archdiocese of Kansas City.
+In 1955, the parish opened its new school building A parish center was built in 1992, and the interior of the cathedral was renovated in 1998.
+In 2006 there were only 110 students enrolled at St. Peter's School.
 The archdiocese consolidated the parochial schools in eastern Wyandotte County into Resurrection Catholic School in 2007 using the St. Peter's School building.

+In 2007, the cathedral parish observed its centennial.
+A statue of St. Joseph the Worker was placed in the Centennial Courtyard and a time capsule, to be opened in 2057, was buried in the cathedral campus.

 Pastors and rectors

 Tower on the southwest corner of the cathedral.

 The following priests have served St. Peter's as its pastor.
-Since 1947 they have also served as Cathedral Rector:
+Since 1947 they have also served as rector of the cathedral: